RedwoodTEQ/Point-Cloud-Modelling/README.md

 [Model viewer (in working)](./app/model-viewer-web/)

 A model viewer on basis of project Potree.
-So far it only provide point cloud model.
+So far it only supports point cloud model.

 We also maintain a fork repository of Potree for possible PR: https://github.com/RedwoodTEQ/potree